Erotic baby bottle hoax

-Erotic baby bottle was a fake news story that circulated during the period leading up to the 2018 Brazilian presidential election.
-It alleged that the Workers' Party (PT) and its presidential candidate, Fernando Haddad, enabled the distribution of baby bottles with penis-shaped beaks in daycare centres across the country.
+A fake news story circulated during the period leading up to the 2018 Brazilian presidential election alleged that the Workers' Party (PT) and its presidential candidate, Fernando Haddad, enabled the distribution of baby bottles with penis-shaped teats in daycare centres across the country.
 It further alleged Haddad was planning to make the measure mandatory nationwide after his election.

-Such was its alleged effect on the election result, the Brazilian Parliament launched an inquiry into it and other instances of fake news spread via social media during the election campaign.
+Such was its alleged effect on the election result that the Brazilian Parliament launched an inquiry into it and other instances of fake news spread via social media during the election campaign.

 Origin

 The fake story originated from a post on Facebook.
-In a video dated August 25, 2018, a person presents a baby bottle with a beak shaped like a human penis and alleges it had been distributed by the Workers' Party throughout daycare centers in Brazil with the supposed aim of combatting homophobia.
-The video went viral receiving almost 3 million views in the first 48 hours.
-On 27 September 2018 the candidate's campaign website published a note in which it denies any such distribution of the bottles.
+In a video dated August 25, 2018, a person presents a baby bottle with a teat shaped like a human penis and alleges it had been distributed by the Workers' Party throughout daycare centers in Brazil with the supposed aim of combatting homophobia.
+The video went viral, receiving almost 3 million views in the first 48 hours.
+On 27 September 2018 the candidate's campaign website published a note in which it denied any such distribution of the bottles.

-On October 4, the Superior Electoral Court ordered the post be removed and for Facebook to provide information about its author within 48 hours.
+On October 4, the Superior Electoral Court ordered the post to be removed and for Facebook to provide information about its author within 48 hours.
 Despite the denial and court ruling, the rumor continued to circulate with different images of baby bottles being used.
-The false stories and images were distributed en-mass via WhatsApp to phone numbers across the country.
+The false stories and images were distributed en masse via WhatsApp to phone numbers across the country.

-Former Bolsonaro ally and then sitting Congresswoman Joice Hasselmann said during her testimony to the parliamentary investigative committee on fake news, that these messages had been coordinated by the so-called Hate cabinet, an informal group coordinated by the sons of then-candidate Jair Bolsonaro.
-According to Hassleman the group was responsible for hiring and managing thousands of bots and fake social media profiles.
+Former Bolsonaro ally and then sitting Congresswoman Joice Hasselmann said during her testimony to the parliamentary investigative committee on fake news that these messages had been coordinated by the so-called Hate cabinet, an informal group coordinated by the sons of then-candidate Jair Bolsonaro.
+According to Hasselmann, the group was responsible for hiring and managing thousands of bots and fake social media profiles.

-Claim of Organised Campaign

-Leading Brazilian newspaper Folha de São Paulo, ran front page exclusive claiming that Bolsonaro had been getting an illegal help from an organised group of Brazilian entrepreneurs who bankrolled a campaign to bombard Brazilian WhatsApp users with fake news about Haddad.

-Bolsonaro responded by telling rightwing website O Antagonista: "I can't control it if an entrepreneur who is friendly to me is doing this.
+Leading Brazilian newspaper Folha de São Paulo ran a front page exclusive claiming that Bolsonaro had been getting illegal help from an organised group of Brazilian entrepreneurs who bankrolled a campaign to bombard Brazilian WhatsApp users with fake news about Haddad.
+Bolsonaro responded by telling right-wing website O Antagonista: "I can't control it if an entrepreneur who is friendly to me is doing this.
 I know it's against the law.
 But I can't control it, I have no way of knowing about it and taking measures [to stop it]."